Diocese of Padua

-The Roman Catholic Diocese of Padua (Diocesi di Padova; Dioecesis Patavina) is an episcopal see of the Catholic Church in Veneto, northern Italy.
+The Diocese of Padua (Diocesi di Padova; Dioecesis Patavina) is a Latin diocese of the Catholic Church in Veneto, northern Italy.
 It was erected in the 3rd century.
 The diocese of Padua was originally a suffragan (subordinate) of the Patriarchate of Aquileia.
 When the Patriarchate was suppressed permanently in 1752, it became a suffragan of the Archdiocese of Udine.
 In 1818, when the dioceses of northern Italy were reorganized by Pope Pius VII, it became a suffragan of the Patriarchate of Venice, and remains so today.

 The current bishop is Claudio Cipolla.